If you're looking for a great gift for a young or beginner artist, these are some of the best pencil sets for drawing available in 2020.

 I hope that this review of the various pencil drawing sets that are available now will help you in making a purchase, whether for yourself or as a gift.
 In this post I focused on graphite pencil sets.
 There are many sets available for artists that want to experiment with different types of media that will be covered in a future post.

 Please let me know how you feel about the recommendations above.
 I know that I left out some brands that are also beloved my many, such as Staedtler, Derwent, and Tonbow to name a few.
-If you'd like to make a recommendation of your own, please let us know about it!
+If you'd like to make a recommendation of your own, please let me know about it!